 Kailyn became a licensed veterinary technician in 2012 and moved to Bend in 2016, where she worked as Medical Director and Lead Vet Tech at a small-animal hospital.
 During her career she began to see the need for in-home services provided by an animal health care professional.
 She wanted there to be an easier option for pet owners who had a hard time traveling with their pets for frequent wellness care or medical care.
 So in 2018 she became

 The Traveling Pet Nurse!

 Kailyn loves to go on adventures with her dog Anna, her trusty hiking partner.
-Outside of pet-related activities, Kailyn enjoys being a mom to her baby girl, dirt biking with her husband, kayaking, gardening, creating art for her home, and traveling to the mountains and tropical places.
+Outside of pet-related activities, Kailyn enjoys being a mom to her baby girl, dirt biking with her husband, kayaking, biking, gardening, and finding remote places to camp in Oregon.

 What is a Certified Veterinary Technician?

-Licensed Veterinary Technicians (LVT) require a minimum 2 year Associates Degree in Veterinary Technology.
-In order to complete their degree they must complete several college courses as well as multiple externships in veterinary hospitals.
+Certified Veterinary Technicians (CVT) require a minimum 2 year Associates Degree in Veterinary Technology.
+In order to complete their degree they must complete several college courses as well as multiple externships in the field.
 They study multiple areas of veterinary medicine including animal care and husbandry, animal nursing, animal behavior, radiology, pharmacology, surgery, laboratory practices and techniques, anesthesia, analgesia, CPR, anatomy and physiology, and dentistry.
-Finally, LVTs are required to pass a state board exam and a national exam to become certified.
+Finally, CVTs are required to pass a state board exam and a national exam to become certified.

 Once they become certified, CVTs work alongside veterinarians to provide skilled patient care.
 CVTs are responsible for observing behavior and the animal's condition, providing emergency first aid, assisting in surgery, inducing and maintaining anesthesia, and performing dental cleanings.
 They are also responsible for talking to the owners about the animal's condition and medication, and educating them about preventative medicine.